-The program must include at least 36 credit hours of graduate work in the disciplines of engineering, science and mathematics, 12 of which must be at the 4000 level.
-Of those 36 hours, at least 20 hours (eight of which must be at the 4000 level) must be in Mechanical Engineering and Materials Science.
-In addition, the program must contain at least 12 hours at the graduate level in courses outside Mechanical Engineering and Materials Science.
+The program must include at least 36 quarter hours of graduate work in the disciplines of engineering, science and mathematics.
+At least 20 of these hours must be in Mechanical Engineering and Materials Science.
+The program must include at least 12 quarter hours at the 4000 level, 8 of which must be in Mechanical Engineering and Materials Science.